-Nollywood was the second largest film industry in terms of output and the third largest in terms of overall revenues generated in 2013.
-Its history dates back to as early as the late 19th century and into the colonial era in the early 20th century.
-The history and development of the Nigerian motion picture industry is sometimes generally classified in four main eras: the Colonial era, Golden Age, Video film era and the emerging New Nigerian Cinema.
+Nollywood is the second-largest film industry in terms of output and the third largest in terms of overall revenues generated since 2013.
+The history and development of the Nigerian movie industry is sometimes generally classified in four main eras: the Colonial era, Golden Age, Video film era and, the emerging New Nigerian Cinema.

 Nollywood is largely separate from dominant global cultural industry networks of production inputs and distribution, it is an industry that is still globally linked in a number of ways.